sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getProductsDropdownItems({products: [{id: '1', name: 'Tacos'}]})).toEqual([{label: 'Tacos', value: '1'}])
 -->

-We can’t avoid the condition in this case, but we can _lift it to the function head_ and avoid a separate branch that handles the absence of an array.
-There are several ways to do it, depending on the possible data types.
+We can’t avoid the condition in this case, but we can _lift it to the function head_ and avoid having a separate branch that handles the absence of an array.
+There are several ways to do this, depending on the possible data types.

 If our data can be an array or `undefined`, we can use a default value for the function parameter: